South Plainfield, New Jersey

-South Plainfield is a borough in Middlesex County, in the U.S. state of New Jersey.
-It is located in the heart of the Raritan Valley region.
-As of the 2020 United States census, the borough's population was 24,338, an increase of 953 (+4.1%) from the 2010 census count of 23,385, which in turn reflected an increase of 1,575 (+7.2%) from the 21,810 counted in the 2000 census.
+South Plainfield is a borough in northern Middlesex County, in the U.S. state of New Jersey.
+The borough is situated on the border with Union County in the Raritan Valley region, within the New York metropolitan area.
+As of the 2020 United States census, the borough's population was 24,338, its highest decennial count ever and an increase of 953 (+4.1%) from the 23,385 recorded at the 2010 census, which in turn reflected an increase of 1,575 (+7.2%) from the 21,810 counted in the 2000 census.

-South Plainfield was incorporated by an act of the New Jersey Legislature on March 12, 1926, from portions of Piscataway Township, based on the results of a referendum passed on April 6, 1926.
+South Plainfield was incorporated by an act of the New Jersey Legislature on March 12, 1926, from portions of Piscataway, based on the results of a referendum passed on April 6, 1926.
 The borough's name derives from Plainfield, which derived its name from a local estate or from its scenic location.

 Geography

 According to the United States Census Bureau, the borough had a total area of 8.33 square miles (21.58 km2), including 8.30 square miles (21.49 km2) of land and 0.04 square miles (0.09 km2) of water (0.42%).

 Unincorporated communities, localities and place names located partially or completely within the township include Avon Park, Hadley Airport, Holly Park and Samptown.

-The borough is bordered by Piscataway Township on the south and west, Edison Township on the east, both in Middlesex County, and Plainfield on the north and Scotch Plains both in Union County.
+The borough is bordered by Piscataway on the south and west, Edison on the east, both in Middlesex County, and by Plainfield on the north and Scotch Plains both in Union County.